-Undertaker Says Goodbye To Wrestling After Reigns Defeat Him In WrestleMania 33
+Undertaker Says Goodbye To Wrestling After Reigns Defeat At ‘WrestleMania 33’

 But every time Reigns attempted to prove that the WWE ring was his new yard, The Undertaker pulled off attacks like the Last Ride and Powerbomb to make it clear that that the ring has only one owner.
 From there, the Dead Man tried to use a chair, applying a brutal kick to Reigns’ head.

-Even though The Undertaker resisted his rival’s Superman Punch, responded with a Chokeslamming him on the chair.
+The Undertaker resisted his rival’s Superman Punch and responded by Chokeslamming him on a chair.
 The tables turned after the Dead Man locked his opponent for the deadly Tombstone Pile Driver, but Reigns managed to escape Undertaker’s finisher.

 The #Undertaker is STUNNED after @WWERomanReigns manages to kick out of the #TombstonePiledriver! #WrestleMania pic.twitter.com/SBQ2XsCVRP